jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 {{< picture "loki-and-prometheus-datasources" "Both datasources configured in the Grafana instance" >}}

-As you can see we use the same URL, but we need to manually add the `/loki` path to the Prometheus datasource.
+As you can see we use the same URL, but we need to add the `/loki` path to the Prometheus datasource.

 Using Loki as a Prometheus datasources allows us to use the same query as before, but have access to the configuration options only available for a Prometheus datasource.
-We can now follow the instructions [previously mentioned post](https://www.robustperception.io/using-geohashes-with-the-worldmap-panel-and-prometheus) to visualize the labels stored in a Loki datasource in the Worldmap panel.
+We can now follow the instructions in the [mentioned post](https://www.robustperception.io/using-geohashes-with-the-worldmap-panel-and-prometheus) to visualize the labels stored in a Loki datasource in the Worldmap panel.

 ## Summary

-The TL;DR of this post is that you can configure a Loki datasource as a Prometheus datasource in Grafana which will provide the same whistles and bells of a normal Prometheus server, except that LogQL, the query language implemented by Loki, is a subset of PromQL, which means that not all functions, aggregations or operators will be available.
+TL;DR you can configure a Loki datasource as a Prometheus datasource in Grafana, which will provide the same bells and whistles of a normal Prometheus server.
+Keep in mind that LogQL, the query language implemented by Loki, is a subset of PromQL, which means that not all functions, aggregations or operators will be available.

-This step of configuring Loki as a Prometheus datasource is mandatory (so far) to get the Worldmap Panel plugin playing nicely with your Loki datasource.
-I imagine that in the no so far future Grafana will do some of these settings automatically depending on how you want to use the data, which will make things (like using a 3rd party plugin) easier with Loki.
+This step of configuring Loki as a Prometheus datasource is mandatory (until the publishing date of this post) to get the Worldmap Panel plugin playing nicely with your Loki datasource.
+I imagine that in the no so far future Grafana's Loki support will be easier to use and it will change its behavior depending on how you want to use the data, which will make things (like using a 3rd party plugin) easier.